zot/Leisure/README.md

 The goal, here is to provide a convenient language people's use and experimentation that people can easily tailor to their own needs.

 ## Convenient
-Leisure provides a convenient syntax and powerful tools to help people try things out quickly and be productive.
-Leisure's syntax is based on Lambda Calculus and borrows things from Haskell and other languages while still remaining a very small language.
+Leisure provides a convenient syntax and powerful tools to help people try things out quickly, be productive, and customize the language to suit their needs.
+Leisure's syntax is based on Lambda Calculus and borrows things from Haskell and other languages while still remaining very small.
+It also includes metaprogramming facilities to allow powerful customization.

 ### Lambdas
 As in Haskell, you can write lambda either as 𝛌 or \.
 Lambdas are structured as: **𝛌 variable . body** and if you provide serveral space-separated variables, Leisure automatically constructs nested lambdas for you, like this: **\a b . a**